and-mill/Awesome-GenAI-Watermarking/README.md

 | Efficiency  | Fast watermark insertion and verification  | avoids computational burden                       |
 | Generality  | Independent of datasets and ML algorithms  | facilitates widespread application                |

-## Threat Model
+### Threat Model
-### Attacker Knowledge
-Attacker knows
+- Attacker Knowledge:
   1. existence of the watermark
   2. model and its parameters
   3. watermarking scheme used
   4. (parts of) the training data
   5. (parts of) the watermark itself or the trigger dataset
-### Attacker Capabilities (irrelevant)
+- Attacker Capabilities (irrelevant)
   - passive (eavesdropping9
   - active (interaction)
-### Attacker Objectives
+- Attacker Objectives
   - For what is model being used by the attacker? (rather unspecific)

-## Attacks against Watermarking
+### Attacks against Watermarking
-### Watermark Detection (weakest))
+- Watermark Detection (weakest))
-### Watermark Suppression
-Avoid watermark verification
+- Watermark Suppression, i.e. avoid watermark verification
   - e.g. dissimulating any presence of a watermark in the model parameters and behavior
   - e.g. suppressing the reactions of the model to the original watermark trigger
-### Watermark Forging
+- Watermark Forging
   1. Recovering the legitimate owner’s watermark and claiming ownership (if there is no binding between the watermark and the owner)
   2. Adding a new watermark that creates ambiguity concerning ownership
   3. Identifying a fake watermark within the model that coincidentally acts like a real watermark but actually is not
-### Watermark Overwriting
+- Watermark Overwriting
   1. Adding Watermark to model with deactivating old one (strong)
   2. Adding Watermark to model without deactivating old one (weak)
-### Watermark Removal
+- Watermark Removal
-- Depends on
-  1. the presence of a watermark
+  1. depends on the presence of a watermark
-  2. the underlying watermarking scheme
+  2. depends on the underlying watermarking scheme
-  3. availability of additional data, e.g. for fine-tuning or retraining
+  3. depends on availability of additional data, e.g. for fine-tuning or retraining
      - Methods
        - Fine-Tuning
        - Pruning
        - Quantization
        - Distillation
        - Transfer-Learning
        - Backdoor Removal

-## Categorizing Watermarking Methods
+### Categorizing Watermarking Methods
-TODO
-### Embedding Watermarks into Model Parameters
+- Embedding Watermarks into Model Parameters
+  - Adding patterns into model which can be verified locally
-### Using Pre-Defined Inputs as Triggers
+- Using Pre-Defined Inputs as Triggers
+  - Adding behaviour triggered by special input
-### Using Model Fingerprints to Identify Potentially Stolen Instances
+- Using Model Fingerprints to Identify Potentially Stolen Instances
+  - No additional action needed, just recognizing a model based on some criteria